-The alarm types include high, low, and internal overheat alarms.
-When the target temperature or the device internal temperature reaches the threshold, the alarm is triggered.
-The alarm appears on the device live view interface, and the temperature value is highlighted in the alarm color (red).
+The alarm types include high, low, and device inner overheat alarms.
+When the target temperature or the device inner temperature reaches the threshold, the alarm is triggered.

 The device can connect with external alarm modules.
 You can refer 2.2 Cable for wiring instructions.